YakelynRJ/yakelynrj.github.io/INSTALL.md

 Now, feel free to customize the theme however you like (don't forget to change the name!).
 Also, your changes should be automatically rendered in real-time (or maybe after a few seconds).

 > Beta: You can also use the slimmed docker image with a size below 100MBs and exact same functionality.
-Just use `docker compose -f docker-compose-slim.yml up`
+Just use `docker compose up -f docker-compose-slim.yml`

 ### Build your own docker image